snazefx/fivvy/README.md

  - Listening to `Recommendations` and `Popular`.
  - Track Search
  - Download tracks (`with tags`)
+ - Playlists
+ - Artist cards from the `Search` and `Recommendations` menus

 # What is planned for the future